 Malcolm X meeting with Cuban President Fidel Castro Ruz at Harlem’s Theresa Hotel in 1960.

-Malcolm suspected that the FBI and police kept him under very close watch, a suspicion that was proven correct in later years with the revelations of Operation COINTELPRO.
+Malcolm suspected that the FBI and police kept him under very close watch, a suspicion that was proven correct in later years with revelations of Operation COINTELPRO.
 He also suspected that the government was inflaming differences between the NOI and his organization.
 Malcolm was convinced that a scenario was being created that would lead to an attempt on his life.

-On Feb.
-21, 1965, in New York City’s Audubon Ballroom, three armed men approached Malcolm as he spoke on stage.
+On February 21, 1965, in New York City’s Audubon Ballroom, three armed men approached Malcolm as he spoke on stage.
 The assassins repeatedly fired their weapons at close range, taking the life of the beloved and respected African American leader.

-An example of militancy
+A legacy of militancy

 His impact was felt long after death.
 Most notable, the Black Panther Party’s political line was heavily influenced by Malcolm’s defiant and revolutionary Black nationalism, as well as by Marxism–Leninism.

 Malcolm died when he was 39 years old.
 Although he lived a short life, he had a powerful impact on the African American and other revolutionary movements in the United States.
+Malcolm’s expanding political world outlook itself was an increasing threat to U.S. rulers, like his views on the U.S.-backed Israeli occupation of Palestine which he adamantly held.

 Among the historical demands of the African American liberation struggle viewed with the utmost contempt by the capitalist class is the demand for reparations.
 At least 12 million Africans were kidnapped and taken to the Americas in the trans-Atlantic slave trade.